JGefroh/Roadmap/README.md

 ### Currently reading
 Title | Author
 :-------- | :-----
-The Marine Corps Way: Using Maneuver Warfare to Lead a Winning Organization | Santamaria, Jason A.
 Leadership on the Line: Staying Alive Through the Dangers of Change  |  Heifetz, Ronald

 ---